 Dr. Carnevale joined the Senate Budget Committee shortly after it was established by the passage of the Budget Impoundment and Control Act of 1974.
 He was responsible for budget development and enforcement in Budget Function 500: all accounts in Education, Training, Employment Policy and Social Services.

 Subsequently, he also served as senior economist for the Senate Democratic Leadership Council.
-In 1993, President Clinton appointed Dr. Carnevale as chairman of the National Commission for Employment Policy, and in l994, Secretary of Commerce Ronald Brown appointed Dr. Carnevale to the Board of Overseers for the Malcolm Baldrige National Quality Award.
-In 2013, Dr. Carnevale received the Truman award from the American Association of Community Colleges and the Morris T. Keeton Adult and Experiential Learning Award by the Council for Adult and Experiential Learning.
+In 1993, President Clinton appointed Dr. Carnevale as chairman of the National Commission for Employment Policy, and in 1994, Secretary of Commerce Ronald Brown appointed Dr. Carnevale to the Board of Overseers for the Malcolm Baldrige National Quality Award.
+Dr. Carnevale received the Truman award from the American Association of Community Colleges in 2013 and the Morris T. Keeton Adult and Experiential Learning Award from the Council for Adult and Experiential Learning in 2009.

 Dr. Carnevale received his BA from Colby College and his PhD in public finance economics from the Maxwell School at Syracuse University.
 Before coming to Washington, D.C., Dr. Carnevale worked as a research economist with the Syracuse University Research Corporation.
 During that time, he co-authored the principal affidavit in Rodriguez v.
 San Antonio, a U.S. Supreme Court action to remedy unequal tax burdens and education benefits.
 This landmark case resulted in significant fiscal reforms in a wide variety of majority of states.